cry4rock/indushomelab.net/content/about.md

 with deep experience in middleware platforms, reliability engineering, and large-scale enterprise systems.

-Indushomelab is my personal technology lab where I:
+This site documents:
-- Experiment with platform and edge architectures
+- Homelab builds
-- Apply SRE and observability principles
+- Platform engineering experiments
-- Document real-world trade-offs and lessons
+- Observability & resilience practices
-- Build portfolio-grade engineering projects
+- Real-world lessons from production systems

-Everything here is built on **real hardware**, under **real constraints**.
+Everything here is hands-on, opinionated, and practical.